AzimoLabs/Review-Reporter/README.md

 That's why this repo is only inspirational.
 So you can see how everything is connected together.
-Furthermore we have created series of posts which will help you to connect with each service separately, create your own Review-Reporter and adjust it to your needs.
+Furthermore we have created series of posts which will help you to connect with each service separately, create your own Review Reporter and adjust it to your needs.

 If you really want to use our version, then we have provided you with setup instructions.
 Feel free to contact us if you don't understand something or you would like to give it a try but project